Abdi-Cheda/Toy-problems-week-1/README.md

 ### Challenge 2: Speed Detector (Toy Problem)

-#### <b> I have written a program that takes the speed of a car as input e.g 80.
+#### I have written a program that takes the speed of a car as input e.g 80.
 If the speed is less than or equal to 70, it prints out an “Ok” message.
 Otherwise, for every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints out the total number of demerit points.
 #### In this case, if the speed is 80, it prints out: “Points: 2”.
-If the driver gets more than 12 points, the function prints out: “License suspended”. <b>
+If the driver gets more than 12 points, the function prints out: “License suspended”.

 ### Challenge 3: Net Salary Calculator (Toy Problem)